 - Peeling paint or plaster

 - Mould on clothes and fabrics

-At Timberwise we have the most experienced professionals who provide specific advice for you and your property providing solutions for the control and elimination of condensation along with persistent problems associated with condensation such as mould growth.
-Please contact our condensation specialists by calling 0800 288 8660 or you can request a survey online.
-A survey through Timberwise will be able to identify the full extent of the problem and determine whether further condensation treatments are necessary.
+You can contact our condensation specialists by calling 0800 288 8660 or you can request a survey online.
+Having a damp survey through Timberwise will be able to identify the full extent of the problem and determine whether further condensation treatments are necessary.